MarcelloMuy/ci-ms4-hotel-website/README.md

 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Facebook | When clicking the Facebook icon, a new tab opens and redirects to the Facebook website. | PASS Twitter | When clicking the Twitter icon, a new tab opens and redirects to the Twitter website. | PASS Instagram | When clicking the Instagram icon, a new tab opens and redirects to the Instagram website. | PASS
+Facebook | When clicking on the Facebook icon, a new tab opens and redirects to the Facebook website. | PASS Twitter | When clicking on the Twitter icon, a new tab opens and redirects to the Twitter website. | PASS Instagram | When clicking on the Instagram icon, a new tab opens and redirects to the Instagram website. | PASS

 ### Home page